 - Lovesac.
-The Heroes Discount Program gives first responders, health care workers, teachers, and active or retired service members and their dependents a discount of 40% on furniture and accessories from Lovesac.
+The Heroes Discount Program gives active first responders a discount of 5% on furniture and accessories from Lovesac.
+Active and retired service members, their families, health care workers, and teachers also qualify.
 This deal is available in showrooms or online with SheerID verification.

 - Toolbarn.
 The First Responder Discount Program from Toolbarn gives active-duty police officers, firefighters, and EMTs a 5% discount on eligible products.
-Fill out an online form to apply for the program, and use the code “TBHeroes” at checkout.
+Fill out an online form to apply for the program and use the code “TBHeroes” at checkout.

 - Cycle Gear.
 Active and retired police, military, fire, and EMS personnel can get a 10% discount on motorcycle and bicycle accessories from Cycle Gear.
 Call customer service at 800-292-5343 to place your order.

 - GoRuck.
 U.S. first responders, service members, public school teachers, and government workers get 15% off full-priced rucksacks and other fitness gear from GoRuck.
 They also receive a 25% discount on events such as races.
 The site uses GovX ID for verification.